Overview

 Module 3: Stress & Resilience

-Stress & Resilience will discuss the impacts of stress on mental health and introduce participants to the Big 4 coping strategies – simple but proven tools that they can us to deal with stress effectively and remain resilient.
+The impacts of stress on mental health will be discussed and participants will be introduced to The Big 4 Coping Strategies – simple, but proven tools they can use to build resilience and manage stress.

 Module 4: Supporting Your Team (People Leaders Only)